-The following procedure is used to program the User space and is summarized in Figure 15:
+The following procedure is used to program the User space and is summarized in Figure 22:

-- Load up to one page of data in the column latches from address 0000h to 3FFFh. - Save then disable the interrupts. - Launch the programming by writing the data sequence 50h followed by A0h in FCON register.
-This step must be executed from FM1.
-The end of the programming indicated by the FBUSY flag cleared. - · Restore the interrupts.
+- Load up to one page of data in the column latches from address 0000h to 7FFFh. - Save then disable the interrupts. - Launch the programming by writing the data sequence 50h followed by A0h in FCON register (only from FM1). - The end of the programming indicated by the FBUSY flag cleared. - Restore the interrupts.